lyxal/WatchScribe/README.md

 These are goals that will be implemented over time in no particular order.

-- Make it so that regexes can be automatically sent from a button click (e.g. a button next to each regex saying "Send to Chat")
+- ~~Make it so that regexes can be automatically sent from a button click (e.g. a button next to each regex saying "Send to Chat")~~ [Implemented]
 - Add an option to switch between Watch/Blacklist
 - Suggest possible words/phrases to watch
 - Add phone number handling